junxit/us-congress-bills-110/bill.md

 ---
 legis-num: H.R.
 4137
-congress: 110th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Tenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 4137

-That the bill from the House of Representatives (H.R.
-4137) entitled “An Act to amend and extend the Higher Education Act of 1965, and for other purposes.”, do pass with the following
+> To amend and extend the Higher Education Act of 1965, and for other purposes.

-*Strike out all after the enacting clause, and insert the following:*

 ## § 1.
 Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “Higher Education Amendments of 2007”.
+- **(a)** *Short title* This Act may be cited as the “Higher Education Opportunity Act”.
 - **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
 References